Getting started in stargazing

-The milky blue twilight that fills a moonlit sky can make viewing faint stars or other low-brightness targets (like the star fields of the Milky Way) tricky, so choose an observing date when the Moon is ‘new’ or only showing a thin crescent.
+The milky blue twilight that fills a moonlit sky can make viewing faint stars and other low-brightness targets (like glowing nebulae or the star fields of the Milky Way) tricky, so if you’re looking out for those choose a night to observe when the Moon is ‘new’ or only showing a thin crescent.

-STARGAZING TIP 🔭 The light of the Full Moon is not just bad for general stargazing, it’s also the worst time to observe our nearest neighbour with a telescope.
-That’s because when the Moon is full there are no shadows to pick out & accentuate the craters, mountains and other features on the lunar surface.
+STARGAZING TIP 🔭 A Full Moon is not just a problem when trying to track down faint objects, it also happens to be the worst time to observe our nearest neighbour with a telescope.
+That’s because at full Moon the side facing us is lit directly from above, so there are little to no shadows being cast to pick out & accentuate features on the surface.

 Look for simple patterns at first